This lesson is still being designed and assembled (Pre-Alpha version)

 Contrast and Comparison between Machine Learning and Deep Learning

-- Can be trained on smaller training datasets.
+Training Set Size Can be trained on smaller datasets Require large datasets

 Overview of Machine Learning